 Green Cleaning Program

-Funds are being utilized to alter current cleaning products and practices for County office buildings, to expand the use of products from natural sources and with lower energy production requirements.
+Funds are being used to alter current cleaning products and practices for County office buildings, to expand the use of products from natural sources and with lower energy production requirements.

 Relighting of Parking Garages